-Micronesia's constitution (see p.
-3 of Political and Social Relations) designates healthcare as a right for all citizens and names the national government as the entity responsible for ensuring quality care.
+Micronesia's constitution (see Political and Social Relations) designates healthcare as a right for all citizens and names the national government as the entity responsible for ensuring quality care.
 The central government delegates the provision of healthcare services to the state governments, each of which manages a public hospital in its jurisdiction.
 Along with the four public hospitals, the FSM has five smaller public clinics, which generally offer outpatient care and are located in rural areas that are less easily serviced by the state's hospital.

-The FSM has inherited much of its healthcare system from the arrangement that was in place during the country's time as a US-administered Trust Territory of the Pacific Islands (see p.
-8-10 of History and Myth).
-Today, the government uses US financing as part of the Compact of Free Association (COFA, see p.
-6 of Political and Social Relations) to cover most healthcare expenses.
+The FSM has inherited much of its healthcare system from the arrangement that was in place during the country's time as a US-administered Trust Territory of the Pacific Islands (see History and Myth).
+Today, the government uses US financing as part of the Compact of Free Association (COFA) (see Political and Social Relations) to cover most healthcare expenses.
 As such, the FSM currently has no health insurance scheme, and Micronesians only pay a nominal fee at the time of service.
-For complex procedures that cannot be properly addressed with the limited medical resources in the FSM, healthcare providers refer patients to receive care in the US, usually either in Guam or Hawaii.

-For those who can afford it, the FSM has five private clinics located in Pohnpei and Chuuk.
-Because the government does not subsidize these healthcare centers, their providers may expect cash payment for treatment.
+For complex procedures that cannot be properly addressed with the limited medical resources in the FSM, healthcare providers refer patients to receive care in the US, usually either in Guam or Hawaii not subsidize these healthcare centers, their providers may expect cash payment for treatment.
 While all Micronesians have a right to access healthcare, inhabitants of rural areas or small outer islands often face significant financial and logistical challenges in getting medical attention.
-Consequently, this lack of access often forces residents to delay necessary medical care and leads to unbalanced health outcomes between urban and rural residents (see p.
-1 of Family and Kinship).
+Consequently, this lack of access often forces residents to delay necessary medical care and leads to unbalanced health outcomes between urban and rural residents (see Family and Kinship).